khalido/money_bot/presentation.md

 # moneybot

-moneybot, it see's your moneys
+conversational interface to your finances

 ## by #teamkernel